HonestResolv3/Pepsi-Virus-Remake/README.md

 - By running this program in any way, you take FULL responsbility for what happens

 Usage:
-- Load it up once and see the chaos done
+- Download the .exe provided at the bottom of this page, load it up and watch the program go

 Tips:
-- Logging off the computer can cancel it from being run (or shutting it down or so)
+- Logging / shutting off the computer can cancel it from being run (It does not save to your startup area)
-- Try to have a program that prevents the computer from shutting down (not saving work as an example)
-  - The program can then terminate and you can resume work
+- Have a program that prevents the computer from shutting down (not saving work as an example) can terminate the program then you can resume worn

-You can download the program [here](https://www.dropbox.com/s/dt4c9l9756rc4zx/Pepsi.exe?dl=0) (at your OWN risk!)
+You can download the program [here](https://www.dropbox.com/s/5fp6me4gmra9emc/Pepsi.exe?dl=0) (at your OWN risk!)